aaab0417/10U-Softball/10U_Fall_Ball_Coach_Quick_Start.md

 - Leaving on the sign instead of on the release.
 - Looking back at the coach while running.
-- Standing up at the base instead of sliding.
+- Gliding in.
+Slowing down early instead of running hard and getting short over the last few steps.
+- Overrunning second and coming off the bag.
 - Peeking at the coach's hand before the sign is given, then guessing.

 ## Rapid Baserunning and Sign Review